 View all web browser and mobile devices available in our cloud-based test lab.

 Today, we want everything at our fingertips.
-Our growing demands have created pressure for companies to optimize their mobile websites for as many devices as possible.
-With worldwide users, companies must ensure that all the functions of their website work, all the time.
+Our growing demands have created pressure for testing mobile websites and optimizing for as many devices as possible.
+With worldwide users, companies must ensure that all their website functions work, all the time.
 A slow website can cost $1.6 billion in sales, making it vitally important to perform mobile website testing.

 This is a difficult task.
 As websites and devices become more complex, so does the testing associated with them.
 So, what is mobile website testing, why does it matter, and how can your team get started?
 Read on for our recommendations.

 Mobile web testing verifies that a web application functions across different mobile devices and OS versions.
 It covers aspects of performance and availability of the web app across these platforms including accessibility of the web for any users with disabilities.
 Mobile web testing should also cover security across the different devices, network, and environments.